sendgrid/docs/content/docs/ui/analytics-and-reporting/categories.md

 <call-out>

-Category statistics are available for the previous three years only.
+Category statistics are available for the previous thirteen months only.

 </call-out>